 How to plant cast oil plant

-Please note, the seeds are poisonous, so wear gloves when handling.
-Seeds must be sown early in the year, and ideally soaked for a few hours beforehand.
-Fill individual pots with seed compost, sow the ricinus seeds and place in a heated propagator to germinate.
-Seeds need 15 to 20°C and should germinate in two to six weeks.
+Please note, castor oil seeds are poisonous, so wear gloves when handling.
+Castor beans must be sown early in the year, and ideally soaked for a few hours beforehand.
+Fill individual pots with peat-free seed compost, sow the castor bean seeds and place in a heated propagator to germinate.
+Castor seeds need 15 to 20°C and should germinate in two to six weeks.
 Pot on when seedlings are large enough to handle and move outdoors or plant up into containers or borders when all danger of frost has passed.

 All parts of Ricinus communis are highly toxic so it’s very important to wear gloves when handling – it can irritate skin and eyes.
 Water plants regularly and feed with a liquid fertiliser every month.
 Plants are generally fast growing – Ricinus communis reaches 8-12m in height in tropical climes, but in a British garden, it is much smaller.
 Plants may need staking.
 Deadhead flowers if you don’t want to collect the seed.
 At the end of the season, discard plants on the compost heap, or move plants to a covered area under glass to grow on as a conservatory shrub.